pH-7/GoodJsCode/readme.md

 Don't spend time and resources on what you might not need.

-✅ You need to solve today's problem today and tomorrow's problem tomorrow.
+✅ You need to solve today's problem today, and tomorrow's problem for tomorrow.